How to Spend 2 Days in Charlotte, NC for First-Timers

 There are statues of famous books stacked precariously atop one another and signs pointing you to the nearest cities that share famous author’s names.
 You can also find out how far away a bunch of other Charlottes are.

-Liberty Walk
+Stroll along Liberty Walk

 Liberty Walk is a trail of Revolutionary War history in Charlotte made up of plaques and signs on Tryon Street, Trade Street, Church Street, Fifth Street, and College Street.

-Because most of activities took us up and down Tryon Street, we were able to see a lot of the Liberty Walk.
+Because most of our activities took us up and down Tryon Street, we were able to see a lot of the Liberty Walk.
 Keep your eyes peeled for history when you’re in this area.

-Four Corners Statues at Independence Square
+See the Four Corners Statues at Independence Square

-The intersection of Tryon and Trade Streets is the heart of Uptown Charlotte.
 Four huge statues stand on each corner, representing Charlotte’s past, presence, and future: Commerce, Industry, Transportation, and The Future.

-Il Grande Disco
+See Il Grande Disco

 On the south corner of Independence Square at the Bank of America Plaza is another famous statue: Il Grande Disco.